Historic & Archaeological Sites of Oconto County

 South of intersection of County SS with Drolette Road, 1 mile East of US 41

-The stagecoach stop building still stands and today is part of modern farm buildings, but the hotel burned in late 1871.
-Both were built along a section of the Fort Howard to Menominee Road abandoned in 1875.
+The stagecoach stop building still stands and today rests alongside other buildings on a family farm.
+The hotel was destroyed by fire in 1871.
+That location was once a section of the Fort Howard to Menominee Road abandoned in 1875.

 B C P